How Do I Grow Spiritual Fruit?

 So if we break this verse down for Christians–for actual believers in Jesus–we have no choice but to abide in Christ forever because we’ve been born of Christ!
 (See 1 John 3:9, John 3:16, Ephesians 1:5).
 It’s impossible to be unborn!
 This is why only non-believers don’t abide in Him.
 So don’t be afraid of this verse any longer, it is a comforting verse for us.

-Back to the matter at hand.
-As we allow Christ to live through us while simply being the branches, we will organically and without any effort at all begin to produce some stuff called “fruit of the Spirit.”
-Who’s spirit?
-God’s spirit!
+As we allow Christ to live through us while simply being the branches, we will organically–and without any effort at all–begin to produce some stuff called “fruit of the Spirit.”
+Whose spirit?
+God’s Spirit!
 The Holy Spirit!
 Paul calls Him the Spirit of Christ!
 (See Romans 8:9).
 This is the who who lives inside you, who won’t ever go away!
-(See 2 Timothy 2:13).
+(See Hebrews 13:5, John 10:28, 2 Timothy 2:13).

 In Galatians 5:22 and 23, there is a list of the fruit of the Spirit–whom we are connected to–and this fruit grows naturally from us as we rest in God’s grace (see Hebrews 4:11).
 Our only “job” as the branches is to wake up each day and say, “Hi God.
 I love you.
 I appreciate you.
 I’m available for you.”
 In turn, you will begin to see this fruit falling off of you, left, right, and center: